 When testing needs to be carried out quickly or on a specific part of the site, a manual ad-hoc test is an optimal solution.
-Other instances include testing before a launch, verifying a critical bug was resolved, and ensuring offshore content successfully bypassed the GFoC.
+Other instances include testing before a launch, verifying a critical bug was resolved and ensuring offshore content successfully bypassed the GFoC.

 Usability testing checks a complete assessment of page elements, including menus, internal and external links, and general navigation.
 These types of manual tests deliver valuable insights into quality assurance and the overall user interactions on the page.

 Cross-browser testing in China is extremely important.
 Unlike the U.S. and Europe, China has a wide variety of internet browser options.
 Compatibility testing also covers how your website or application is optimized for different devices and screen sizes commonly used in China.
-Click here to learn more about why cross browser testing is so important for China.
+Click here to learn more about why cross-browser testing is so important for China.

 Carrying out tests on competitors' web pages is critical, especially for foreign businesses looking to compete in China.
-Manual tests will return valuable insights giving you a comprehensive perspective of their strengths and weaknesses, identifying areas where you can capitalize.
+Manual tests will return valuable insights giving you a comprehensive perspective of their strengths and weaknesses, and identifying areas where you can capitalize.

 Advantages of manual testing